 Sound familiar?
 Lord knows I have repeated this pattern myself countless times in life!
 And not just with websites but with hobbies (how many times have I reorganized the garage only to discover that what I really need is to get rid of stuff…12 months later I’m reorganizing my garage).

-High-level important facts that no marketing agency will tell you:
+Facts that no marketing agency will tell you:

 I’ve only experienced 1 case in my 15-year career where a large amount of money invested in a website improved business.
 Trust me when I say this: They are a Unicorn Company, and you are NOT a Unicorn Company.

-- Humans close deals, not websites.
+- Humans close deals; websites don’t.

 Your website supports but does not replace other business functions.
 I’ve talked to many business owners who are convinced that they can offload their business’ sales function to their website.
 This just isn’t possible.
 Your website might be where the final transaction takes place, but selling your product is done by human beings doing the hard work of Marketing, SEO, Advertising, & Sales.
-A solid advertising & seo strategy using your website’s landing pages can work wonders, but ONLY when coupled with sound sales & fulfillment strategy.
+A solid advertising & SEO strategy using your website’s landing pages can work wonders, but ONLY when coupled with sound sales & fulfillment strategy.

 Everything You Need to Know About Building Your Small Business Website:

-1. Define the ?business? objective.
+1. Define the business objective.

 As you know, websites are flaky friends and cause more headaches than ice cream.
-Before investing thousands of dollars and months of your time in anything?, answer this question: “Which specific metrics will I use to measure the success of this investment?”
+Before investing thousands of dollars and months of your time in anything, answer this question: “Which specific metrics will I use to measure the success of this investment?”

 2. Ignore design.

 Design doesn’t affect your business right now.
 Ignore everything that bugs you about your logo, web page layouts, colors, fonts, and images.
-A fresh, off-the-shelf WordPress template will have enough design to not lose? you a single sale (which is really all we can ask of a website at this point).
+A fresh, off-the-shelf WordPress template will have enough design to not lose you a single sale (which is really all we can ask of a website at this point).

 3. Go cheap.

-You can build, design, & launch an entire site, including your custom domain in 30 minutes flat ?using Google’s website service?.
+You can build, design, & launch an entire site, including your custom domain in 30 minutes flat using Google’s website service.
 If you absolutely must have something more than Google’s service, hire someone locally who can build you a WordPress website in a day.
 I’ve build hundreds of these sites-in-a-day, and from the business perspective, they compare favorably to sites that cost thousands and require months to build!

 4. Go fast.

 Launch in a day.
 Seriously.
 No excuses.
-If you can’t get it done in a day, then it’s your? fault (own it), and you need to simplify either your website concept ?or? your process.
+If you can’t get it done in a day, then it’s your fault (own it), and you need to simplify either your website concept or your process.

 5. Iterate quickly.